NikiDevelop/NikiDevelop/README.md

 ### Who am I? ☝️
 ### Hi, i'm Niki Data Analyst!📊
 My role as a data analyst is to provide solutions to the company by interpreting and reading the data obtained, identifying patterns and trends.
-This involves data collection, data cleaning, data modeling, data analysis, data visualization, and preparing reports that summarize the findings and recommendations for the company.
+This involves data collection, data **cleaning**, data modeling, data **analysis**, data **visualization**, and preparing **reports** that summarize the findings and recommendations for the company.